FairgateLabs/rust-bitcoin-coordinator/README.md

 3. **monitor**: Registers a type of data to be monitored by the coordinator.
 The data will be tracked for confirmations and status changes.

 4. **dispatch**: Dispatches a transaction to the Bitcoin network.
-Includes options for speedup and additional context.
+Includes options for speedup, additional context, and a confirmation trigger threshold.

 5. **cancel**: Cancels the monitor and the dispatch of a type of data, removing it from the coordinator's store.